private-octopus/picoquic/doc/building_picoquic.md

 ```

 FetchContent can be used to fetch a specific release or tag, if a certain version or release is desired.
-This can be used as fine grain as choosing a single commit, be specifying the commit hash.
+This can be used as fine grain as choosing a single commit, by specifying the commit hash.

 In the main `CMakeLists.txt` the subdirectory can be added using the `add_subdirectory(<directory_name>)` directive.